 DCT tags serve as the Delphix-wide business metadata system.
-These Key:Value pairs can be applied to any object and used for search and filter in virtually every DCT workflow, from automation to administration, all the way to access control.
+These Key:Value pairs can be applied to any object and can be used to search and filter in virtually every DCT workflow from automation to administration all the way to access control.

-It is paramount to develop a tagging strategy prior to deployment in order to develop a scalable metadata solution.
+(i) It is paramount to develop a tagging strategy prior to deployment in order to develop a scalable metadata solution.